Paying for Treatment

 Importance of Accessibility

-Despite these challenges, accepting insurance remains a vital means of making mental health care accessible to a broader population which is the reason I do have a portion of my caseload for insurance clients.
-However, it is important for clients to understand the pressures that insurance places on treating providers and the limitations of the therapeutic space when insurance is invited into it.
+Despite these challenges, accepting insurance remains a vital means of making mental health care accessible to a broader population which is the reason I do reserve a portion of my caseload for insurance clients.
+I do my best to manage all of these pressures and to provide the best treatment under these circumstances as possible.
+However, it is important for clients to understand how involving insurance companies can impact your treatment and the ways that it can limit the type of care you receive.

 I am happy to discuss during a consultation call if using your insurance would be the best option for us to work together.